-We generally buy books and films on demand.
+With very few exceptions, the library is happy to buy books and films on demand.
 All members of College are encouraged to suggest books or films needed for their studies, or to fill gaps in the collection.
 To make a suggestion, please fill in a suggestion form at the enquiry desk, or email firstname.lastname@example.org.

 You will be e-mailed once an item you requested has arrived.

-Borrowing is only available to current College members, including students, fellows and staff.
+Borrowing is only available to current College members (including students, fellows and staff).

 Once you are logged into SOLO (see above) you can place holds on items you want to consult once the current reader has finished with them.
 Note that the hold will only be activated when the item is returned, usually at the end of the borrowing period.
 If you need an item more urgently, please email email@example.com and we will immediately recall it.

 - Mobile phones must be on silent mode in the library

 - Food is not allowed in the Library reading rooms, but may be consumed in the Foyer

 - Drinks are allowed throughout the library, provided they are kept in a sealed cup or container

 - Strictly no food or drink is allowed in the Old Library

 Magdalen has over 3,000 DVDs, making ours one of the largest film collections in the university.
 Most items have been carefully selected to support academic study, but the collection also contains films for entertainment and relaxation.
 All items have been catalogued on SOLO.
 When searching for films held at Magdalen, you can usefully limit your search by choosing “Magdalen College Library” from the “All libraries/collections” menu, and “Audio Visual” from the “All items” menu.
 This will limit your search results to items held by the College.